DallanQ/race_for_the_galaxy/Manual.md

 There are two possible Consume bonuses, depending on which Consume action card was chosen by a player.

-$: Trade: players who chose Consume: Trade must sell one good (before applying their consume powers), by discarding it and drawing a number of cards that depends on the kind of good sold: Alien technology: 5 cards; Genes: 4 cards; Rare elements: 3 cards; or Novelty: 2 cards.
+**$: Trade:** players who chose Consume: Trade must sell one good (before applying their consume powers), by discarding it and drawing a number of cards that depends on the kind of good sold: Alien technology: 5 cards; Genes: 4 cards; Rare elements: 3 cards; or Novelty: 2 cards.
 Unlike consuming goods, no Trade power is needed to sell a good.

 Only players who chose Consume: Trade can sell a good.

-Players choosing Consume: Trade also apply all relevant Trade powers (listed next to $) to this sale (typically, to draw extra cards).
+Players choosing Consume: Trade also apply all relevant Trade powers (listed next to **$**) to this sale (typically, to draw extra cards).

 Players who chose Consume: 2x VPs double the number of victory point chips — but not any other effects — that their consume powers provide.

-Exception: VPs for discarding cards from your hand (from powers such as Deficit

-Spending or Merchant World) are not doubled by this bonus.
+Exception: VPs for discarding cards from your hand (from powers such as Deficit Spending or Merchant World) are not doubled by this bonus.

-## 5 Vps

-Action: use consume powers if possible, typically to discard goods for victory point chips.

-## Sample Consume Powers

-## Rare Elements Consumption (2 Goods For 3 Vps)

-## Deficit Spending

-Consume powers must be used fully, if possible, but may be used in any order.

-## Free Trade Association

-## New Vinland

-Bonus (based on the action card chosen): sell 1 good first or receive double VP chips.

-Important: Trade is not a separate phase; it occurs before a Consume phase for only those who chose it.

-## Sample Trade Powers

-rftg_rules.indd

-.. :

-## V: Produce
+### V: Produce

 Action: place a good on each production world (worlds with colored, solid circles) without a good, by taking a card face down — without looking at it — from the card supply and putting it on top of the world's lower right portion (to avoid hiding the world's VPs and powers).
 This good is of the kind indicated by the color of the world's solid circle (and the color of the corresponding Produce power).

 No world can have more than one good.
 Place a good on the lower right portion of a world to avoid hiding the world's VPs or powers.
-Some worlds, such as Gem

-World, provide a card draw as part of producing a good.
+Some worlds, such as Gem World, provide a card draw as part of producing a good.
 If a good is already present, then no cards are drawn.

 Players who chose Produce, as the bonus, produce a good (if possible) on one of their windfall worlds that does not already have a good.

 Some cards, such as Genetics Lab, can also produce goods on windfall worlds (without goods).

-Others, such as Pan-Galactic League, provide a card draw for each world of a

-specific kind in a player's tableau (such as Genes worlds, with either a green halo or a green solid circle).
+Others, such as Pan-Galactic League, provide a card draw for each world of a specific kind in a player's tableau (such as Genes worlds, with either a green halo or a green solid circle).

-## Round End, Cards, And Chips
+## Round End, Cards, And Chips (Page 7)

 After all chosen phases are done, players must discard down to 10 (game) cards before starting the next round.